How to Cash in Gold Bars: 2026 Guide for First-Time Sellers

 Ready to sell your gold?

-Request a free Alloy Appraisal Kit, ship from home, and receive a same-day offer after appraisal.
+Request a free Alloy Kit, ship from home, and receive a same-day offer after evaluation.

 Ready to sell your gold?

-Request a free Alloy Appraisal Kit, ship from home, and receive a same-day offer after appraisal.
+Request a free Alloy Kit, ship from home, and receive a same-day offer after evaluation.

 Choose the right selling avenue